chef/omnibus/README.md

 1. If you specify an override of the version of the `ruby`, you will also need to override `rubygems` and `bundler` to match the versions in that version of `ruby` or you'll get failures around bundler version mismatches.
-1. Update software dependencies listed in the project configuration in `config/projects/$MY_PROJECT_NAME.rb`.
-You can refer the software `.rb` files present in the `config/software` folder.
-2. The `install_dir` specified in the project file typically requires `root` privilege at build time.
-Change it another location such as `"/tmp/#{name}"` to avoid running as `root`.

 The build command above will of course build on your local host thus being specific to the OS and base system you are on.
 But the skeleten setup by